-During the day, there are soft drinks available from a fridge which include Pepsi and cans of other soft fizzy drinks like Schweppes plus, you can pick up yogurt’s, and there are loads of fruit juices but no bottled water to take away.
+During the day, soft drinks are available from a fridge, including Pepsi and cans of other soft fizzy drinks like Schweppes.
+Plus, you can pick up yogurts, and there are loads of fruit juices but no bottled water to take away.

 If you are redeeming points, a King Bedroom with a Waikiki City View costs 20,000 World Of Hyatt points per night or 27,000 points if you want club lounge access included too.
 This is cheaper than the Hyatt Regency Maui Resort and Spa at 25,000 points per night, the Andaz Maui at 30,000 points per night, or the Grand Hyatt Kauai, which costs 25,000 World Of Hyatt points per night on redemption.